eortiz16/Shopping-List-FullStack-Challenge/README.md

 - **Node.js and npm:** You will need Node.js and npm installed to work with the frontend.
 - **PostgreSQL:** Ensure you have a PostgreSQL database set up.

+## Notes on Secrets and Environment Files

+To facilitate the deployment process and ensure a seamless setup experience, all secrets and environment variables have been included in the provided .env files within this repository.
+This is intentional and not an oversight.
+It allows you to quickly get the application up and running after cloning the repository.

+Please ensure to secure these files appropriately if deploying in a production environment.

 ## Getting Started

 Follow these instructions to set up and run the project on your local machine.